SMEMO: Social Memory for Trajectory Forecasting: Experiments

-In Tab.~\ref{tab:toy} we show numerical results on SSA.
-As expected, the non-social baselines fail to produce satisfactory predictions.
+In Tab.~\ref{tab:toy} we show numerical results on SSA. \minorrevision{We report mean and standard deviation for all models, which have been trained three times with different random seeds.} As expected, the non-social baselines fail to produce satisfactory predictions.
 Surprisingly, instead, state-of-the-art methods such as PECNet~\cite{mangalam2020not} and Trajectron++~\cite{salzmann2020trajectron++} achieve similar performances in terms of FDE and Expert-Goals~\cite{he2021where}, which achieves the best results one real data as further discussed in this Section, performs even worse than non-social baselines in all metrics.
 We believe that the issue with methods such as~\cite{mangalam2020not} and~\cite{he2021where} lies in the fact that they heavily rely on estimating an endpoint spatial goal.
 This is indeed an important aspect when modeling real-world trajectories, but in SSA it does not offer any kind of advantage since the destination is always a point along a straight line.
 What emerges from this analysis is that, while these methods are extremely powerful predictors (see Tab.~\ref{tab:sdd} and Tab.~\ref{tab:ethucy} and discussion further on in this section), they are not equipped with a sufficiently effective social reasoning mechanism.
-Social-GAN~\cite{gupta2018social}, on the other hand, is capable of obtaining a lower FDE, yet the Kendall $\tau$ is still on par with non-social methods.
-AgentFormer~\cite{yuan2021agentformer} performs better than the other state-of-the-art methods in terms of ADE and FDE but the results are worse than our model.
-Interestingly, SMEMO achieves much lower ADE and FDE and obtains a $17\%$ improvement in rank correlation, getting close to the upper bound of 1.
+Social-GAN~\cite{gupta2018social}, on the other hand, is capable of obtaining a lower FDE, yet the Kendall $\tau$ is still on par with non-social methods. \minorrevision{AgentFormer~\cite{yuan2021agentformer} and SR-LSTM~\cite{zhang2019sr} perform better than the other state-of-the-art methods in ADE and FDE but the results are worse than our model.
+These two models, similarly to ours, perform an inter-agent attention for every future timestep.
+We believe that this enables a certain degree of social reasoning while generating the predictions.
+However, SMEMO achieves much lower ADE and FDE as well as a considerable improvement in rank correlation, getting close to the upper bound of 1.}

-Moving to real world data, we report the results obtained by SMEMO on SDD and ETH/UCY in Tab.~\ref{tab:sdd} and Tab.~\ref{tab:ethucy}, along with the best performing methods from the state of the art.
+Moving to real world data, we report the results obtained by SMEMO on SDD and ETH/UCY in Tab.~\ref{tab:sdd} and Tab.~\ref{tab:ethucy}, along with the best performing methods from the state of the art\footnote{Results for \cite{he2021where} do not correspond with the original paper due to an error pointed out by the authors here: \url{https://github.com/JoeHEZHAO/expert_traj}}.
 On both datasets we show ADE and FDE for K=20 predictions.
 Since some prior work also adopts K=5 on SDD, we evaluate our model also with this reduced number of predictions.